 The 7 Best Housewarming Gifts You Could Give

 Have you been invited to a housewarming party and are now looking for good housewarming gifts?
 Traditionally, people would bring salt, bread and a broom to a housewarming party.
 These gifts carry special symbolism, and can actually make a very nice gift if presented in a unique way.

-Twists on Tradition: Good Housewarming Gifts that Include Salt, Bread or Brooms
+Twists on Tradition: Good Housewarming Gifts that Include Salt, Bread, or Brooms

 1. Salt is supposed to make life in a new home “flavorful” or exciting.
 Why not give a nice salt shaker and pepper mill set that will match the new kitchen or dining room decor?
 You can also add a sea-salt shaker into the mix.
 This healthier alternative to regular table salt adds intense flavor to foods.

 2. Everyone loves home-baked bread.
-Wrap a loaf in a bread basket with a locally-made brand of jam, jelly or apple butter for a perfect housewarming gift.
+Wrap a loaf in a bread basket with a locally-made brand of jam, jelly, or apple butter for a perfect housewarming gift.

 5. Bring a plant to liven up the new home.
 What new home can’t benefit from a little greenery?
 Choose something small that your host or hostess will be able to find a space for, perhaps on the kitchen table or coffee table.
 In Feng Shui tradition, three-stalked bamboo wrapped with red ribbon brings good luck to anyone’s home, making it a great housewarming gift.
 Other good plants include jade, aloe, or even fresh herbs like mint and parsley in decorative pots.
-Fresh-cut flowers, of course, also make a great housewarming gift.

 6. Towels or linens.
-Even if the host and hostess already have towels, it’s always nice to have new towels for a new home.
+Even if the host and hostess already have towels, it’s always nice to have new ones for a new home.
 You can also put together a gift set of dishtowels and pot holders.
 These items seem to wear out quickly and it’s always nice to have new items in a new home.
 Just make sure you check the colors in their new home before making a purchase.

 7. A gift card for a home improvement store is always the perfect gift for someone who just moved into a new home or apartment.
 Even if they didn’t purchase a “fixer-upper” home, there’s always something you need in a new space, and home improvement stores sell it all.